 Essay Previous Year Paper 2022- Click Here

 Valmiki, a revered Indian author, crafted the epic Ramayana.
-Prior to his transformation into a saint, he was involved in acts of robbery and dacoity.
+Before his transformation into a saint, he was involved in acts of robbery and dacoity.
 However, as time passed, his perspective on the world underwent a profound change, leading him to renounce his criminal ways and embrace a saintly life.
 The river of time flowed on, altering his perception of the world, much like the transformed person he had become.
 The river no longer held the same significance for him as it once did.

 The renowned Greek philosopher Heraclitus famously stated, “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”
 This seemingly straightforward statement carries profound significance.
 The river symbolizes life itself, while the act of stepping into the river embodies the notion of change.